Children’s Development

 Todd Ford

 Todd and his wife, Amanda, have been lived in Albion since 2013.
-They welcomed their first child in 2020.
+They have two boys: Colton and Luke.
+They enjoy camping as a family and any time spent outdoors.
+Todd graduated from University of Nebraska in Lincoln with a degree in mechanical engineering.
 Todd works as the engineering manager for Valero Renewables.
-He enjoys family time and the outdoors.
 He hopes to help improve the childcare capabilities for Boone County and give back to the community.
+Todd is committed to finding a solution for quality and affordable childcare in our community.